Fish Creek Wildlife Management Area

 General information on accessible recreation includes links to other locations with accessible recreation opportunities and information on permits for motorized access.

-The car-top boat launch at the property's southwestern end has accessible parking, kiosk and trail to the water's edge.
+The car-top boat launch at the property's southwestern end has an accessible kiosk, parking area, and trail to the water's edge.
 The trail is suitable for use with mobility devices such as wheelchairs and a level pad has been constructed at the shoreline for hand launching car-top boats such as kayaks and canoes.
 Please be advised that the water level of Fish Creek fluctuates.
 This may cause the trail to be level with, higher or lower than the creek level which may affect accessibility at the water's edge.

-Directions: The access is located approximately .2 miles east of Pope Mills (intersection of State Route 58 and State Route 184) on State Route 184 in the town of Macomb in St Lawrence County.
-Google Maps step-by-step directions to Fish Creek Wildlife Management Area.
-(This link leaves the DEC website.
-Hold down the "Shift" key when clicking the link to open it in a new window.)
+Fish Creek is located approximately 0.2 miles east of Pope Mills (intersection of State Route 58 and State Route 184) on State Route 184 in the town of Macomb in St. Lawrence County.

 Parking Areas are located at various locations on the edges of the unit.
 All coordinates provided are in decimal degrees using NAD83/WGS84 datum.